ChoiceTrade Introduces Flat Fee Option Commissions

 A flat fee options pricing plan, with $0 per contract commission, provides an attractive alternative for options traders that transact a higher number of contracts per trade.
 At ChoiceTrade, customers may choose a $10.00 per options trade flat fee plan (up to 250 contracts per leg).
 ChoiceTrade's default commission plan of $5.00 per trade plus $0.15 per contract is already highly competitive and ideal for those transacting fewer contracts per trade.
 "This now allows the trading public to take control of their costs for trading options – The Choice is theirs!" says Neville Golvala, CEO of ChoiceTrade.
 "To our knowledge, no other firm offers this unique, flat fee, pricing model."*

-Concurrent with this announcement, ChoiceTrade is offering 50 commission-free option trades for customers who apply before July 1, 2017 and fund their accounts by July 31, 2017.*
+Concurrent with this announcement, ChoiceTrade is offering 50 commissions free option trades for customer who apply before August 1, 2017 and fund their accounts by August 31, 2017.*

 About ChoiceTrade